 Car crashes can cause serious damages, both internal and those you can easily see.
 Regardless of whether you have any visible wounds, however, it is important to seek medical care right away.
 Discussing car crash injuries with your doctor can help him or her diagnose you more quickly.
 This is important, because when there are serious injuries, minutes can make a huge difference.
 The sooner you get the treatment you need, the better your chance for making a full recovery.

-Our Flint car crash attorneys at Jay Trucks explain how to talk with the treating doctor after a car crash, and what details are most beneficial for helping you get the care you need faster.
+Our Clare car crash attorneys at Jay Trucks explain how to talk with the treating doctor after a car crash, and what details are most beneficial for helping you get the care you need faster.

 Free Case Review.
 (800) 762-8623

 At The Accident Scene

 While at the accident scene, if an EMT examines you and determines you need to be transported to a nearby hospital or emergency room, it is a good idea to do so, for a couple of reasons:

 - EMTs see a lot of crash victims and are trained to recognize injury symptoms.

 - The shock after a crash can mask pain, so a full examination is in your best interest.